captain-kark/module_resources/README.md

 Small pull requests are fine to submit directly as pull requests.
 Larger changes should first be submitted as issues and mapped out before starting work on the proposal.

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.

 ## Versioning